When I was eight, my sister went to meet the devil, and she never returned.

 ¨You tricked her, you showed her a lie. ¨

 ̈ ̈That’s what the church says about me?
 I haven’t ever told a single lie. ¨ The music began to speed up and so did we.
 Graciously we moved, twisting in all directions like professionals performing before a wealthy, enthusiastic audience. ¨Would you like to glimpse your own future? ¨

 We stopped.
 With his forefinger he poked me on the forehead and suddenly my future played out like a movie.
 Eventually I’d catch Hepatitis C and soon after I ́d give birth to a trick baby.
-She will be healthy but my addiction would drive a wedge between us, causing her to abuse pain medication when she got older.
-Eventually I ́d die and she would find herself all alone, eventually meeting her own end at the back of a restaurant one night.
-After a long night at work she would finally find a moment to herself, stepping outside to take a much needed smoke break only to be attacked by three devils.
+She was born healthy, but my addiction would drive a wedge between us, causing her to abuse pain medication when she got older.
+Eventually I ́d die, and she would find herself all alone, eventually meeting her own end at the back of a restaurant one night.
+After a long night at work, she would finally find a moment to herself, stepping outside to take a much needed smoke break only to be attacked by three devils.
 These bests would viciously rape her before ending her life in an empty parking lot.
 Her daughter would die all alone, victim of a gruesome murder.
 Was this really my future or just a trick?